firebase/firebase-ios-sdk/README.md

 following the usage instructions below, they can be developed and debugged with unit tests, integration tests, and reference samples.

-Note, however, that the resulting FirebaseDev pod is NOT interoperable with the official Firebase release pods because of different pod dependency definitions.
+Note, however, that the resulting FirebaseCommunity pod is NOT interoperable with the official Firebase release pods because of different pod dependency definitions.

 Instructions and a script to build replaceable static library